Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Introduction

 \section{Introduction}

-Through the application of quantum mechanics (QM), scientists have made many great achievements.
-These show the validity of the theory of QM, such that its initial form is still accepted.
-But some things such as the famous argument between Einstein's camp and Bohr's camp about the complete properties of QM, and Feynman's assertion that no one can understand it, motivate some people to try to complete and understand it.
-As far as I know, no such attempt has yet succeeded.
+Scientists have made many great achievements in many fields by the application of non-relativistic quantum mechanics (NQM).
+These show the validity of the theory of NQM.
+Some things, however, such as the famous argument between Einstein \textit{et al.} \cite{A. Einstein} and Bohr \cite{Bohr} about the complete properties of NQM, and Feynman's assertion that no one can understand it \cite{R. P. Feynman}, motivate some people to try to understand and complete it.
+But a complete theory of NQM that Einstein believed and the wide recognition of some understanding of NQM do not yet appear until now.

+No free particle exists.
+A particle always interacts with its environment, and then we have to consider that it is a subsystem of the composite system (CS) composed of it and its environment.
+When we talk about a free particle, it is an ideal concept of omitting any interaction (INT).

+An interaction energy belongs to a composite system, which is composed of two or more subsystems, and does not belong to any subsystem.
+It is one of the four fundamental INT energies, \textit{i.e.}, gravitational, electromagnetic, strong and weak ones, or one composite within the four INTs.
+The external potential energy of a system is always the approximation of an INT energy.

+When we know the expression of the INT energy in Hamiltonian between subsystems in a CS, we can solve the Schr\"{o}dinger equation in principle and obtain the knowledge of the evolution of the state and physical quantities of the CS.

+An anti-intuitive quantum phenomenon may result from the neglect of the INT of the considered system with its environment and the neglect of the change of the state of the environment, due to the INT may be weak, the expression of the INT energy is unknown and the state of the environment is changing very slowly.

+For examples, the INTs of a particle with a macro-double-slit or a splitter are unknown, the changes of some objects, which offer a potential barrier in a phenomenon of tunneling, were neglected.

-Interaction (INT) energies (or potential energies) in any composite system (CS) are singles or various composites of the four fundamental INT energies: gravitational, electromagnetic, strong and weak.
-In a large number of composite quantum systems composed of two or more subsystems, the formulae of INT energies between subsystems in Hamiltonian terms are unknown.
-If we know the formulae in a CS, we can solve the Schr\"{o}dinger equation in principle and obtain the knowledge of the state evolution of the system.
-So looking for unknown formulae of INT energies is the key for us to understand QM, rather than looking for some hidden variable \cite{D. Bohm} that it was guessed might allow us to complete and understand QM.
-However, looking for unknown formulae of INT energies and solving Schr\"{o}dinger equations are not the task of this article.
-We assume that the INTs in all CSs here are known.
+So looking for unknown expressions of INT energies and giving out the kinetic operator form of the environment of a considered system are the key for us to understand quantum phenomena, and then to understand NQM, rather than looking for some hidden variable \cite{D. Bohm} that it was guessed might allow us to complete and understand NQM.

+However, looking for unknown expressions of INT energies and the operator form of environment, and solving Schr\"{o}dinger equations are not the task of this article.
+We assume that the INTs in all CSs and the corresponding evolutions of states here are known.